Paradigm4/elastic_resource_groups/README.md

 As expected, the values are evenly distributed.

 ## 2.2 What the dynamically attached nodes need
-Attaching another node takes at most 1-2 minutes.
-It may take some time at first to ensure the second node has all the right packages installed and set up.
+Attaching another server takes at most 1-2 minutes.
+It may take some time at first to ensure the machine has all the right packages installed.
 Luckily, cloud tools lke "saved machine images" allow you to first configure a system and then save it for reuse.
-Specifically the second node needs the following:
+Specifically the server needs the following:

  * same version of SciDB
- * all of the same .so plugin files (/opt/scidb/VER/lib/scidb/plugins)
+ * all of the same .so plugin files installed under /opt/scidb/VER/lib/scidb/plugins
  * ssh key for the user `scidb` so that password-less ssh is possible
- * the .pgpass file
+ * the .pgpass file to access the catalog
- * same data directory layout as the first node (needs to have some space at least for logs, etc)
+ * same data directory layout as the first nodee (needs to have some space at least for logs, etc)

 Ports also to be open between the nodes: